VRCFury/VRCFury/README.md

 ## Benefits
 * **Easy to use**
-  * Define props, puppets, item modes and more using a simple GUI in Unity
+  * Define toggles, gestures, item modes and more using a simple GUI in Unity
 * **No more layers, no more menu editing**
   * The animation controller, VRC Menu, and synced parameters are all generated automatically by VRC Fury.
 * **Great for asset artists**